hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 	<a href="javascript:window.open('/content/documentation/media/undercloud-storevirtual-generate-config.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Generate Configuration Option (opens in a new window)</a>

+2. Select the backend for which you want to generate the configuration file.

-2. Click **Generate Config** displayed at the top of the page to display Download StoreVirtual Config page.<br> The configuration file downloads automatically.
+3. Click **Generate Config** displayed at the top of the page to display Download StoreVirtual Config page.<br> The configuration file downloads automatically.

 3. (Optional) Click **Download StoreVirtual Config** link to download the file if the file does not automatically download .<br> A dialog box is displayed.</br>